 Providing self-service analytics is the goal at many organizations.
 And while that is important in order to increase adoption and improve results, companies are finding that self-service with zero guidance is not helpful in obtaining results.
 The most data-driven companies provide self-service, but with an analytics resource who can provide guidance and ensure that users are asking the right questions to get the most meaningful results.

 For example, at Campari America in New York City, Matt Enny is well-versed in Diver and serves as the primary analytics resource for employees.
-The organization has Diver users in sales, marketing, and finance, and most of these people are daily users of the system, individually diving into the numbers and creating relevant reports in their areas of expertise.
-However, Enny serves as the overall Diver resource, able to answer questions for users or direct them to the right resources.
+The organization has Diver users in sales, marketing, and finance.
+Most of these people are daily users of the system, individually diving into the numbers and creating relevant reports in their areas of expertise.
+However, Enny serves as the overall Diver resource, able to answer user questions or direct them to the right resources.

 Learn how to become more data-driven